alizare-1986/Project-blogs/README.md

 ### `run with vercel`

-this project was vercel with :[run with vercel](https://project-blogs-gbososcqq-alizare-1986.vercel.app/)
+this project was vercel with :[https://project-blogs-gbososcqq-alizare-1986.vercel.app/](https://project-blogs-gbososcqq-alizare-1986.vercel.app/)

 ### `npm start`